 Voices of Public Service is a monthly series that gives students an opportunity to learn about public service careers from seasoned professionals.
 Guest speakers include government and nonprofit leaders, elected officials, and business leaders who have made a civic contribution to society.
 Students from all majors and programs are welcome to attend.

-This series is co-sponsored by the College of Public Affairs, the Schaefer Center for Public Policy and the Career and Internship Center.
+This series is co-sponsored by the Schaefer Center for Public Policy, the College of Public Affairs and the Career and Internship Center.

 Senator Antonio Hayes was first elected to the Maryland Senate in 2018, and has represented the 40th Legislative District of Maryland since January 9, 2019.
 His legislative service prior to being elected State Senator was as a Member of the Maryland House of Delegates from 2015-2019.

 He currently serves on the Finance Committee, Energy and Public Utilities Subcommittee, Executive Nominations Committee, the Joint Committee on Administrative, Executive, and Legislative Review, the Joint Committee on Federal Relations and Member of the Economic Development Committee of the Legislative Black Caucus of Maryland, Vice Chair of the Senate Democratic Caucus and Vice Chair of the Reapportionment and Redistricting Committee.